Gravitational Waves from Feebly Interacting Particles in a First Order Phase Transition: Motivation

 \section{Motivation}

-Gravitational waves (GWs) provide a unique probe of physics in the early Universe far before Big Bang nucleosynthesis (BBN) and offer a promising window into new physics phenomena at high energy scales.
-One of the most attractive targets for GW searches is a first order phase transition (FOPT) in the early Universe~\cite{Hogan:1983ixn,Witten:1984rs,Hogan:1986qda,Kosowsky:1991ua,Kosowsky:1992rz,Kosowsky:1992vn,Kamionkowski:1993fg}, where the metastable false vacuum of the early Universe decays through the nucleation, expansion, and percolation of bubbles of true vacuum.
-The properties of GW signals generated by such FOPTs have been extensively studied in the literature (see e.g.\cite{Caprini:2015zlo,Caprini:2018mtu,Caprini:2019egz,LISACosmologyWorkingGroup:2022jok} for reviews).
-While such studies have traditionally focused on the electroweak phase transition (e.g.\,\cite{Grojean:2006bp}), FOPTs are more generic and can be realized in a broader class of beyond the Standard Model (BSM) scenarios, where the existence and breaking of additional symmetries in extended sectors (which could include dark/hidden/secluded sectors) is motivated by various shortcomings of the Standard Model (SM).
-GWs from such dark sector FOPTs are less constrained and can be realized across a broader range of energy scales~\cite{Schwaller:2015tja,Jaeckel:2016jlh,Dev:2016feu,Baldes:2017rcu,Tsumura:2017knk,Okada:2018xdh,Croon:2018erz,Baldes:2018emh,Prokopec:2018tnq,Bai:2018dxf,Breitbach:2018ddu, Fairbairn:2019xog, Helmboldt:2019pan}, offering detection prospects with various current and near future GW detectors such as LIGO-Virgo~\cite{LIGOScientific:2016aoc,LIGOScientific:2016sjg}, LISA~\cite{2017arXiv170200786A}, DECi-hertz Interferometer Gravitational wave Observatory (DECIGO)~\cite{Kawamura:2006up}, Big Bang Observer (BBO)~\cite{Harry:2006fi}, Einstein Telescope (ET)~\cite{Punturo:2010zz}, and Cosmic Explorer (CE)~\cite{Reitze:2019iox}.
+Gravitational waves (GWs) provide a unique probe of a variety of very early Universe phenomena.
+One of the most attractive targets for GW searches is a first order phase transition (FOPT)~\cite{Hogan:1983ixn,Witten:1984rs,Hogan:1986qda,Kosowsky:1991ua,Kosowsky:1992rz,Kosowsky:1992vn,Kamionkowski:1993fg}, where the metastable early Universe false vacuum decays through nucleation, expansion, and percolation of bubbles of true vacuum.
+The properties of GW signals generated by FOPTs have been extensively studied (see e.g.\cite{Caprini:2015zlo,Caprini:2018mtu,Caprini:2019egz,LISACosmologyWorkingGroup:2022jok} for reviews).
+FOPTs can generically occur in several beyond the Standard Model (BSM) scenarios, where the existence and breaking of additional symmetries in extended sectors (which could include dark sectors) is motivated by various shortcomings of the Standard Model (SM).
+Such dark sector FOPTs can be realized across a broader range of energy scales~\cite{Schwaller:2015tja,Jaeckel:2016jlh,Dev:2016feu,Baldes:2017rcu,Tsumura:2017knk,Okada:2018xdh,Croon:2018erz,Baldes:2018emh,Prokopec:2018tnq,Bai:2018dxf,Breitbach:2018ddu, Fairbairn:2019xog, Helmboldt:2019pan,Ertas:2021xeh}, offering detection prospects with various current and near future GW detectors such as LIGO-Virgo~\cite{LIGOScientific:2016aoc,LIGOScientific:2016sjg}, LISA~\cite{2017arXiv170200786A}, DECIGO~\cite{Kawamura:2006up}, Big Bang Observer (BBO)~\cite{Harry:2006fi}, Einstein Telescope (ET)~\cite{Punturo:2010zz}, and Cosmic Explorer (CE)~\cite{Reitze:2019iox}.